hpi-bp1819-naumann/shift-detector/docs/source/checks/sorensen_dice.rst

 The code works as follows:

-1. First, you create a :class:`~Morpheus.Detector.Detector` object to tell Morpheus which data sets you want to compare
+1. First, you create a :class:`~morpheus.Detector.Detector` object to tell morpheus which data sets you want to compare
-2. Then, you start the detector with :meth:`~Morpheus.Detector.Detector.run` and the checks you want to run: in this case :class:`~Morpheus.checks.SorensenDiceCheck.SorensenDiceCheck`.
+2. Then, you start the detector with :meth:`~morpheus.Detector.Detector.run` and the checks you want to run: in this case :class:`~morpheus.checks.SorensenDiceCheck.SorensenDiceCheck`.
-3. Finally, you print the result with :meth:`~Morpheus.Detector.Detector.evaluate`
+3. Finally, you print the result with :meth:`~morpheus.Detector.Detector.evaluate`

 Result
 ++++++